Marlin Firmware logo

 bundle exec jekyll serve --watch --incremental

-With the serve option, Jekyll watches the local files and on every save triggers an automatic build of the site.
-It also runs a mini-webserver at http://localhost:4000/ so the documentation can be previewed in the browser right on your own computer.
+With the serve --watch --incremental parameters, Jekyll watches local files for changes and triggers an automatic incremental build of the site on every save.
+It also starts a mini-web server so documentation can be previewed in a browser at http://localhost:4000/.

 License

-This documentation is licensed under the Creative Commons Attribution 4.0 International license.
+This documentation is licensed under the GPLv3 license.